All About RV Toilets – A Definitive Guide

 Here’s one “con” we didn’t mention with gravity flush toilets (or, frankly, any RV toilet that requires water and has a storage tank): the “poo pyramid.”

-Basically, the pyramid can form if you have too many solids in a tank, and not enough liquids.
-The waste and toilet paper create a “mound” that is nearly impossible to get out if it gets big enough—which is why there is actually such a thing as an RV proctologist.
+This pyramid can form if you have too many solids in the tank and not enough liquids.
+The waste and toilet paper create a mound that becomes nearly impossible to remove if it gets large enough—which is why there’s actually such a thing as an RV proctologist.

-A macerator toilet prevents this issue by pulverizing waste.
-It works in much the same way as your garbage disposal at home, actually.
-This means that blockages caused by wads of toilet paper (or other things) won’t happen.
-You’ll also have less risk of clogs in your sewer hose during dumping.
+A macerator toilet prevents this issue by pulverizing waste, functioning much like your garbage disposal at home.
+This means that blockages caused by wads of toilet paper (or other items) won’t occur.
+You’ll also have a lower risk of clogs in your sewer hose during dumping.

 Pros of Macerator RV Toilets: